leonidasjr/VowelCode/README.md

-Script for extracting f1-f4 acoustic parameters (individual, mean, st.dev. and derivative values), raw and Lobanov's normalized duration, the cartesian distances (under development) and plot vowels in the f2xf1 acoustic space.
+VowelParameter is a script for extracting f1-f4 acoustic parameters (individual, mean, st.dev. and derivative values), raw and Lobanov's normalized duration, the cartesian distances (under development) and plot vowels in the f2xf1 acoustic space.